Juniper/contrail-container-builder/README.md

 # Contrail containers based on microservices

-This is an alfa version of Contrail containers based on microservices.
-Checked on Kubernetes with CNI and in OpenStack Helm.
+This is an beta version of Contrail containers based on microservices.
+Checked on:
+  - Kubernetes with CNI
+  - Docker compose (via contrail-ansible-deployer)
+  - OpenStack Helm
 Works with limitations and known issues.
-Everything is tested in CentOS 7.4 for deployment to run on one machine.
+Everything is tested in CentOS 7.4 / Ubuntu 16.04 for deployment to run on one/three machines.

 ## Building containers

 * Get Ubuntu 16 or Centos 7 with internet connection
 * Get the project sources (e.g. with ```git clone```)
 * Run ```cd containers```
-* Configure ```common.env``` (copy ```common.env.sample``` for that)
+* Configure ```common.env``` (copy ```common.env.sample``` for that and configure minimal set of parameters)
 * Run ```setup-for-build.sh```
 * Run ```sudo build.sh```

+If you have a problems with resolving DNS names in build process then you to fix your docker like this - https://development.robinwinslow.uk/2016/06/23/fix-docker-networking-dns/

 You'll get Docker registry running locally on port 5000 with the containers built.
-You can check them here: ```http://localhost:5000/v2/_catalog```
+You can check them here: ```http://localhost:5000/v2/_catalog``` or ```sudo docker images```

 ## Provisioning Kubernetes